SapientSapiens/capstoneproject-2025-dez/docs/PLATFORM-SETUP.md

           source .bashrc

-## There is a [video by Alexey](https://youtu.be/ae-CV2KfoN0?si=uSpBat_dUobrSR5r) which can also be very helpful in carrying out the tasks defined in this document till now. ##
+## There is a [video by our coach Alexey](https://youtu.be/ae-CV2KfoN0?si=uSpBat_dUobrSR5r) which can also be very helpful in carrying out the tasks defined in this document till now. ##